typedb/typedb/docs/pages/docs/01-cloud-deployment/aws-deployment.md

 TBC

 ### Stack parameters
-The following parameters allow to define the stack details:
+The following parameters are used to define the stack:

 * General:
     - **StackName**

-        The name for you Grakn KGMS stack.
+        The name of your Grakn KGMS stack.
 This must be a valid system name, specifically, it must consist of only lowercase letters, numbers, and hyphens, and cannot exceed 50 characters.

     - **KeyPairName**